hassantarabai/Oxa-244/README.md

 # Oxa-244
 The repository include helper scripts used in the Manuscript "Tracing the footprints of blaOXA-244 -producing E. coli: Comprehensive genomic and phenotypic insights from the Czech Republic".

-# BHG.py - Blast Genome Heatmap Generator
+# BHG.py - Blast Heatmap Generator

 BHG.py is a Python script designed for comparative genomic analysis, specifically to visualize the similarity and distribution of plasmid sequences or genomic regions of interest within bacterial genomes.